dbersenev/fs2-xml/README.md

 root("root") |\| "unit" |\| "items" |\!| "item"
 produces 2 "item" events: from unit(@seq=1) and from unit(@seq=2)

-root("root") |\| ("unit", XMLSelectorAttr("seq", "1".some))
+root("root") |\| ("unit", XMLSelectorAttr("seq", "1".some).app)
 produces events from unit(@seq=1)
 ```
-Options can be used to tune behavior.
+Options can be used for behavior tuning.
 ExcludeLastSelectorElement - removes last selector element from the events output.
-StopBeforeSelector - stops further processing of elements at soem selector.
+StopBeforeSelector - stops further processing of elements at some selector.

 **ElementStream**